gitlocalize/docs/getting_started.md

 ![Add Repository](assets/img/getting_started/add_repository.png)

-1. Select your repository that you want to localize.
+1. Select the repository that you want to localize.
-2. Select your branch (default: master).
+2. Select the branch (Optional field.
+GitLocalize will use master by default).
-3. Path of the directory that has the files you want to localize.
+3. Specify the Source Path, i.e. the directory where the translatable files are stored.
-4. Path of the directory where GitLocalize generates translation files.
+4. Specify the Target Path, where GitLocalize will generate the translated files.
-5. Language of the source files.
+5. Select the language of the source files.
-6. Languages you want to localize to.
+6. Select the target languages you want to translate to.

 ## Translate

-After integrating, GitLocalize pulls the target files to the platform.
-The amount of time this takes will depend on the size of your repository.
+Once the repository is successfully added, GitLocalize will pull the target files into the project.
+This may take some time depending on the size of your repository and the number of files.

-Once GitLocalize finishes pulling the files, you can start translating your files with the split-view editor.
-This editor links the translation to the original file line-for-line and highlights the parts that still need to be translated.
+Once GitLocalize finishes pulling the files, you can start translating in the split-view editor.
+GitLocalize breaks the files down into translatable segments, automatically links the translation with the version in the source language, highlighting the sections that are missing translations.

 ![Diff management](/assets/img/about/diff_management.png)

 ## Review

 After translating the file, click the `Create Review Request` button next to the status icon.
-This button notifies your team that you are done and allows you to discuss the updates as you would normally do with a pull request.
+This will notify your team that you are done and will allow you to discuss the updates as you would normally do with a pull request.

 ## Pull Request

-Once your team is satisfied with your revisions, the language moderator can send a pull request back to the repository.
+Once the team is satisfied with the revisions, the language moderator can send a pull request back to the repository, which can then be merged on the GitHub side.